 Please send a 250-500 word abstract to Drew Collins (dac62@cam.ac.uk) by March 11th, 2016.
-We welcome papers relating to all major religions.
 Partial bursaries for the travel costs of panelists will be available.

 Selected papers will be considered for publication in an edited volume.